wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-classic-setup-tomcat.md

 5. Select and copy the public key in **Key** and save it in a file named publicKey.pem.
 Don't click **Save public key**, because the saved public key's file format is different from the public key we want.
 6. Click **Save private key** and save it in a file named privateKey.ppk.

-###Step 2: Create the image in the Azure portal Preview.
+###Step 2: Create the image in the Azure portal.
-In the [Azure portal Preview](https://portal.azure.cn/), click **New** in the task bar to create an image, choosing the Linux image based on your needs.
+In the [Azure portal](https://portal.azure.cn/), click **New** in the task bar to create an image, choosing the Linux image based on your needs.
 The following example uses the Ubuntu 14.04 image.
 ![][3]

 For **Host Name** specify the name for the URL that you and Internet clients will use to access this virtual machine.
 Define the last part of the DNS name, for example tomcatdemo, and Azure will generate the URL as tomcatdemo.chinacloudapp.cn.